procaconsul/proca_dots/README.md

 $ cd proca_dots
 $ ./install
 ```
-The script will scan your home directory looking for an existing *rc file.
-Should them already exist, they will be copied in a .*.bak file, thus enabling you to recover your own configuration files.
-It will then create symlinks to the *rc files from the home directory to ease access to each of them.
+The script will scan your home directory looking for existing *rc* files.
+Should they already exist, they will be copied in a corresponding *.bak* file, thus enabling you to recover your own configuration files.
+It will then create symlinks to the *rc* files from the home directory to ease access to each of them.

 ## Credits